ACCO Brands (NYSE:ACCO) Upgraded at TheStreet

-TheStreet upgraded shares of ACCO Brands (NYSE:ACCO) from a c+ rating to a b rating in a research report released on Friday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of ACCO Brands (NYSE:ACCO) from a c+ rating to a b rating in a research report report published on Friday morning, TheStreetRatingsTable reports.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 18th.
-Investors of record on Tuesday, November 24th will be issued a dividend of $0.065 per share.
-The ex-dividend date of this dividend is Monday, November 23rd.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 18th.
+Investors of record on Tuesday, November 24th will be issued a $0.065 dividend.
+The ex-dividend date is Monday, November 23rd.
 This represents a $0.26 annualized dividend and a yield of 3.05%.
-ACCO Brands’s dividend payout ratio is presently 21.67%.
+ACCO Brands’s payout ratio is 21.67%.

-In related news, SVP Ralph Paul Hargrow sold 23,965 shares of ACCO Brands stock in a transaction on Tuesday, November 24th.
-The stock was sold at an average price of $8.12, for a total transaction of $194,595.80.
-Following the completion of the transaction, the senior vice president now directly owns 23,965 shares of the company’s stock, valued at $194,595.80.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Ronald M. Lombardi acquired 50,000 shares of ACCO Brands stock in a transaction that occurred on Friday, November 13th.
-The shares were purchased at an average cost of $6.83 per share, with a total value of $341,500.00.
-Following the completion of the acquisition, the director now owns 50,000 shares of the company’s stock, valued at approximately $341,500.
-The disclosure for this purchase can be found here.
-Insiders own 5.80% of the company’s stock.
+In other ACCO Brands news, Director Ronald M. Lombardi bought 50,000 shares of the firm’s stock in a transaction dated Friday, November 13th.
+The stock was bought at an average cost of $6.83 per share, with a total value of $341,500.00.
+Following the completion of the transaction, the director now directly owns 50,000 shares in the company, valued at approximately $341,500.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Patrick Buchenroth sold 10,000 shares of the business’s stock in a transaction dated Wednesday, December 9th.
+The stock was sold at an average price of $8.46, for a total transaction of $84,600.00.
+Following the sale, the vice president now directly owns 106,922 shares of the company’s stock, valued at $904,560.12.
+The disclosure for this sale can be found here.
+5.80% of the stock is owned by insiders.

-Hedge funds have recently modified their holdings of the stock.
-Point72 Hong Kong Ltd purchased a new position in ACCO Brands during the third quarter worth $27,000.
-O Shaughnessy Asset Management LLC purchased a new position in ACCO Brands during the third quarter worth $31,000.
-Verus Financial Partners Inc. purchased a new position in ACCO Brands during the third quarter worth $60,000.
-Envestnet Asset Management Inc. purchased a new position in ACCO Brands during the third quarter worth $62,000.
-Finally, Bank of Montreal Can increased its position in ACCO Brands by 127.6% during the second quarter.
-Bank of Montreal Can now owns 12,507 shares of the industrial products company’s stock worth $77,000 after buying an additional 7,012 shares in the last quarter.
-73.38% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of the company.
+BlackRock Inc. increased its position in shares of ACCO Brands by 4.8% during the third quarter.
+BlackRock Inc. now owns 6,950,466 shares of the industrial products company’s stock worth $40,313,000 after acquiring an additional 317,450 shares in the last quarter.
+Wells Fargo & Company MN grew its position in ACCO Brands by 20.9% in the 3rd quarter.
+Wells Fargo & Company MN now owns 3,241,510 shares of the industrial products company’s stock worth $18,800,000 after purchasing an additional 559,716 shares in the last quarter.
+Victory Capital Management Inc. grew its position in ACCO Brands by 373.1% in the 2nd quarter.
+Victory Capital Management Inc. now owns 2,163,136 shares of the industrial products company’s stock worth $15,358,000 after purchasing an additional 1,705,931 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in ACCO Brands by 10.9% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 1,455,008 shares of the industrial products company’s stock worth $10,331,000 after purchasing an additional 142,587 shares in the last quarter.
+Finally, Nordea Investment Management AB grew its position in ACCO Brands by 103.0% in the 2nd quarter.
+Nordea Investment Management AB now owns 872,318 shares of the industrial products company’s stock worth $5,992,000 after purchasing an additional 442,671 shares in the last quarter.
+73.38% of the stock is owned by institutional investors.

 About ACCO Brands